-Solstad Offshore announced the contract award for the CSV Normand Valiant with Petrobras on Monday, explaining that the charter is for a period of two years firm with the possibility of two years extension.
+Solstad Offshore announced the contract award for the CSV Normand Valiant with Petrobras on Monday, explaining that the charter was for a period of two years firm with the possibility of a two-year extension.

 The contract is scheduled to start in the second quarter of 2022 and it has a gross value of approximately NOK 350 million (over $39.7 million), including additional services.
 The charter deal stipulates that the CSV Normand Valiant will provide accommodation services to support production activities on the Brazilian continental shelf.

 The 2008-built CSV Normand Valiant – known as Nor Valiant – is equipped with DP 2 from Kongsberg and has a carrying capacity of 3111 mt DWT.
 The vessel’s length overall (LOA) is 78 meters and its width is 20.4 metres.
 It can accommodate up to 120 people.